Pesticides

 You are prohibited from selling or offering the following for sale:

-- Sales to clients that are not in possession of the required documents at the time of purchase, such as a permit or agrological prescription;
+- a pesticide to a client who does not present the required documents at the time of purchase, such as a permit or agronomic prescription;

-- Domestic pesticides packaged with more than one pesticide container, with some exceptions
+- a domestic pesticide packaged with more than one pesticide container, with some exceptions;

 Pesticides offered for sale must be kept out of reach of clients, with the following exceptions: